⏳ 35 min read · Last updated: July 2026

 🟡 Mistake 1: Adding More Nutrients When Leaves Turned Yellow

-Yellow leaves look like a hunger problem.
-The obvious fix, therefore, feels like feeding the plant more.
-It is wrong almost every time.
-When leaves yellow in a hydroponic system, the cause is nearly always pH drift, not nutrient deficiency. pH measures the acidity of your water, and when it drifts outside the 5.5 to 6.5 range that hydroponic plants need (explained fully in the nutrients and pH section below), the roots physically cannot absorb iron and nitrogen even when those minerals are sitting right there in the water.
-The plant starves on a full plate.
-I poured more fertiliser into a reservoir that already had plenty.
-As a result, the plant got worse.
-Testing pH first would have fixed it in 10 minutes.
-The yellow leaves fix guide walks through the full diagnosis process, but the short version is: always test pH before you change anything else.
+At first glance, yellow leaves look like hunger.
+The instinct is to feed the plant, and the instinct is wrong almost every time.
+Yellowing in a hydroponic system is nearly always pH drift rather than a shortage of anything. pH measures the acidity of your water, and when it drifts outside the 5.5 to 6.5 range that hydroponic plants need (explained fully in the nutrients and pH section below), the roots physically cannot absorb iron and nitrogen even when those minerals are sitting right there in the water.
+So the plant starves at a full table.

 🟤 Mistake 2: Filling the Jar Too Full and Drowning the Roots